pinobatch/zap-ruder/docs/tech_notes.md

 on and how many before it turns back off.

 An empty controller port or standard controller will have zero off time and a maximum on time.
-A Zapper plugged in but not pointed at brightness will have maximum on time and zero off time.
+A Zapper plugged in and not pointed at brightness will have maximum off time and zero on time.
 When a Zapper is pointed at brightness, the on time may range from 4 to 28 depending on the brightness of the area in front of the barrel.